Fundamentals of Place of Supply for Exports of Goods and Services

 Q9.
 Why are goods and services imported?

-Any goods or services not being produced within the borders are imported for better production.
+Businesses import goods or services that are not produced within the borders to enhance production efficiency.
 If a country fails to create a product efficiently and at a lower price, it’s time to import it.

 Q10.
 Who makes the supply of goods?

-For anybody who pays tax, supplies should be made by that person.
-If you have multiple businesses or supply goods, you will be required to register separately and would be eligible to make the supply of goods.
+Any person who pays tax must make the supplies themselves.
+If you own multiple businesses or supply goods, you must register separately and become eligible to supply goods.